plexswap/Plexswap-Docs/products/pancakeswap-exchange/perpetual-trading/perpetual-trading-faq.md

 ![](../../../.gitbook/assets/general-faq-header.png)

-### What is the value contribution of this new feature to the cake holders?&#x20;
+### What is the value contribution of this new feature to the waya holders?&#x20;

 We expect this new feature to bring in a lot of new users, traders and volume.
-We want to ensure the value goes back to our CAKE token on top of offering the trading fee discount.
-20% of all trading fees from users who sign up on PlexSwap will be converted to CAKE and burnt.
+We want to ensure the value goes back to our WAYA token on top of offering the trading fee discount.
+20% of all trading fees from users who sign up on PlexSwap will be converted to WAYA and burnt.

 **And the rest of it?**&#x20;